Tripartisme: The Provisional Government and the discrediting of the political class

 After the liberation of France, the Vichy government was dissolved and the Provisional Government of the French Republic (GPRF) was instituted.
 With most of the political class discredited, and containing many members who had more or less collaborated with the enemy, Gaullism and Communism became the most popular political forces in France.
 Charles de Gaulle had led the Resistance abroad, while the PCF was nicknamed the "party of the 75,000 executed" (parti des 75 000 fusillés) because it had spearheaded the Resistance in metropolitan France.
 On the other hand, the Radical-Socialist Party, which symbolized by itself the French Third Republic (1871–1940), was completely discredited for the role it had taken both before and during the war; equally, the conservative parties were vilified for their role during the Collaboration.

-The March 1944 Charter of the Conseil National de la Résistance (CNR), the umbrella organization of the Resistance which was dominated by the Communist Francs-tireurs partisans (FTP), envisioned the establishment of a social democracy, including a planned economy.
+The March 1944 Charter of the Conseil National de la Résistance (CNR), the umbrella organization of the Resistance which was dominated by the Communist Francs-Tireurs et Partisans (FTP), envisioned the establishment of a social democracy, including a planned economy.
 Classical liberalism had been discredited during the 1929 crisis and its inability to come up with a suitable response to the Depression.

 The GPRF introduced a program of social reforms and laid the foundations of the French welfare state.
 It also enacted some nationalizations in strategic or/and Collaborationist-controlled economic sectors (including the 1946 founding of Électricité de France electricity company, the 1945 nationalization of the AGF insurance firm, the nationalization of the Crédit Lyonnais bank in 1945 and the Société Générale bank in 1946, as well as the nationalization of the car maker Renault, which had been accused of Collaborationism).
 Trade union independence was guaranteed by the 1946 Charter of Amiens.
 This program comprised a substantial part of the so-called acquis sociaux (social rights) established in France during the second half of the twentieth century.

 Charles de Gaulle led the GPRF from 1944 to 1946.
 Meanwhile, negotiations took place over the proposed new Constitution, which was to be put to a referendum.
 De Gaulle advocated a presidential system of government, and criticized the reinstatement of what he pejoratively called "the parties system".
 He resigned in January 1946 and was replaced by Félix Gouin (SFIO).
-Ultimately only the PCF and the SFIO supported the draft Constitution, which envisaged a form of government based on unicameralism; but this was rejected in the referendum of May 5, 1946.
+Ultimately only the PCF and the SFIO supported the draft Constitution, which envisaged a form of government based on unicameralism; but this was rejected in the referendum of 5 May 1946.